-Many dogs suffer from joint problems, but large breeds are particularly susceptible to things like hip dysplasia, elbow dysplasia and osteoarthritis.
-These ailments typically cause pain, impair your dog’s mobility and generally reduce his quality of life.
+Many dogs suffer from joint problems, but large breeds are particularly susceptible to issues like hip dysplasia, elbow dysplasia and osteoarthritis.
+These ailments typically cause joint pain, impair your dog’s mobility and generally reduce his quality of life.

-Fortunately, there are a few different treatments that can help address these issues, but joint-supporting supplements are some of the most popular options among owners.
+Fortunately, there are a few different treatments that can help address these issues, but joint supplements for dogs are some of the most popular options among owners.

-There are several different supplements available, but Dasuquin and Cosequin are the two leading options.
+There are several different joint supplements available, but Dasuquin and Cosequin are the two leading options for improving joint health in dogs.

 Both are excellent products, but if you want your pet to enjoy the greatest benefits, and you want to get the best value for your dollar, you’ll need to decide which of these two supplements is best for your dog.

-We’ll try to help you do exactly that below, by examining the Dasuquin vs Cosequin debate and explaining the primary differences between the two supplements.
+We’ll try to help you do exactly that below, by examining the Dasuquin vs Cosequin debate and explaining the primary differences between the two joint health supplements.

 As a nutritional supplement, Dasuquin is available without a veterinarian’s prescription, and it is largely considered safe for most dogs.